Worried about catching the CRUD?

 For prevention (for adults):

-Vitamin D – unless directed otherwise, 5000 IUs a day
+• Vitamin D – unless directed otherwise, 5000 IUs a day.
+(However, the optimal approach to dosing requires blood testing of your Vitamin D level.)

 If you THINK you are starting to get sick (don’t wait until you are really sick)—get going quickly on the following:

-Click below to link to our store.
+Click below for EASY online ordering.
 Due to back-orders and delays in shipping, we stock similar supplements from different companies.
 All are good.
 Pick whichever you like.
-If you would like more specific guidance, please call the office.
-406-755-4119
+If you would like more specific guidance, please reply to this email, text, or call the office.
+928-260-4747.

 *Do not take if you are pregnant